thedamon/writing/doodles/doodles.md

 ---

 Sometimes do you read the name of a city and just have your brain stutter to a stop and open wide to try and let in the possibility of what it’d be like to have lived there?
 To have grown up in different streets and backyards.
 To recognize different stores and fields and buildings.
 To not realize that that certain assumptions and verbal ticks are grown out of that city.
-Every city or town, even the ones just an hour down the road is a vast bed of possibility and experience.
-Smoky dive bars.
+Every city or town, even the ones just an hour down the road is a vast fractal of possibility and experience.

 ---